Slim 4 - Tutorial

 DI Container

-composer require php-di/php-di --with-all-dependencies
+composer require php-di/php-di

 DI Container Definitions